Structured Finance

 Surety Bonds

-Surety bonds are insurance contracts that cover any damages incurred by the asset-backed security (ABS).
-They are ways of credit improvement that are external.
+Surety bonds are insurance contracts that cover any damages incurred by an asset-backed security (ABS).
+They are external ways of improving credit.

 ABS linked with surety bonds have the same rating as the company issuing the surety bond.
 The provision of a bond as a means of a credit enhancement guarantee by surety firms is prohibited by law.